How to DIY an affordable Pikler Triangle: An IKEA Hack

 Photo: Blaire Wilson / The Sereveries

-“Are the rungs strong enough?” one of her Instagram followers asked, “I have a big kid and I’m worried they may not be able to use this.”
+One of Blaire’s Instagram followers asked the big question.
+“Are the rungs strong enough?”, she asked, “I have a big kid and I’m worried they may not be able to use this.”

-The rungs do bend a little, but not much, as seen here with her 50 pound 8-year old using the climber in real life.
-Blaire explains, “I’m sure if my 8 year old were to jump up and down with all his might on one rung, it could crack over time.
+Well, the rungs do bend a little, but not much, as seen here with her 50-pound 8-year-old using the climber in real life.
+Blaire explains, “I’m sure if my 8-year-old were to jump up and down with all his might on one rung, it could crack over time.
 But we wouldn’t do that with an official climber either.”

 “People still need to be smart.
 And people still need to supervise their kids if they don’t feel comfortable with it.
-But I have a 2 and 5 and 8 year old who use it constantly and have been using it over the last year.
+But I have a 2, 5, and 8-year-old who use it constantly and have been using it over the last year.
 No injuries or concerns.
 I untie the knots every time I put it away and retie them.
 But I also tie safe knots,” she adds.

-Replicating this DIY Pikler or Climbing Triangle is at your own risk.
-While kids are encouraged to climb independently, it doesn’t mean without adult supervision.
+Replicate this DIY Pikler or Climbing Triangle at your own risk.
+While kids should be encouraged to climb independently, it doesn’t mean without adult supervision.
 Stay close, but far enough for a little risky play.